Skin Texture on Your Underarms Is Common, But You Can Do Something to Treat It

-If having textured skin makes you uncomfortable, read on to learn where it might be coming from and how to deal with it.
+If having makes you uncomfortable, read on to learn where it might be coming from and how to deal with it.

 Your Razor Might Be Causing Roughness

-To avoid inflammation, don’t press the blade too hard on the skin.
+To , don’t press the blade too hard on the skin.
 Contrary to what many think, this won’t give you a closer shave, but it will traumatize your skin.
 Make sure the skin is moist and clean before shaving, and if you can, use shaving cream.

-For smoother underarms, try switching to waxing or laser hair removal, which removes hair at the root, preventing ingrown hairs.
+For smoother underarms, try switching to or l, which removes hair at the root, preventing ingrown hairs.
 Uprooting hair via waxing, however, can cause .
-To prevent this, try exfoliating your underarms regularly with a scrub.
-Don’t exfoliate after any hair removal treatment to avoid irritation.
+To prevent this, have a dedicated armpit skincare routine.
+Try exfoliating your underarms regularly with a scrub.
+Don’t exfoliate after any hair removal treatment to avoid underarm irritation.